Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 - Bench work (equimolar concentrations between samples, spike-in?)

 Reduce index bleed
-- Do not allow any error when reading the barcode during demultiplexing
+- Do not allow any error when reading the barcode during demultiplexing (here two mismatched were allowed)